Chickens don’t come any cuter than Belgian D’Uccles – but I am biased, of course! If only one breed I could keep, they would be it.

-They are often confused with ‘booted bantams’, but these are two separate breeds completely.
-While the D’Uccle has beard, muffs and boots, the booted bantam only has the boots.
+They are often confused with ‘booted bantams,’ but these are two separate breeds completely.
+While the D’Uccle has beard, muffs, and boots, the booted bantam only has the boots.

 The Poultry Club of Great Britain recognized the D’Uccle in 1910.
 It is classified as a Belgian Bantam.

 The American Poultry Association recognized the D’Uccle in 1914 and classified it as feather legged.